ebeeton/gradient/README.md

 A gradient that can generate slices of `color.RGBA` of arbitrary size.

-A sample program that parses two colors from hex strings and uses them to generate a gradient of nine colors:
+The sample program below parses two colors from hex strings and uses them to generate a gradient of nine colors.

 ```go
 package main